Using the Multiplication Rule In Exercises 19-32, use the Multipl... | Channels for Pearson+

 Multiplication Rule of Probability

-The Multiplication Rule states that the probability of two independent events occurring together is the product of their individual probabilities.
-In this context, if the events are the selection of children who have lost a friend or relative to murder, the rule allows us to calculate the probability of all selected children experiencing this event by multiplying the individual probabilities for each child.
+The Multiplication Rule of Probability states that the probability of two or more independent events occurring together is the product of their individual probabilities.
+In this context, it helps calculate the likelihood of multiple citizens expressing the same opinion about Donald Trump being the worst president, by multiplying the probabilities of each citizen's response.

 Recommended video: